Chagrilled/P4-DandoriDesktop/readme.md

 💸 DDT is a big codebase, and has taken a lot of time.
 The funding badges are above if you want to support the development of it 🥰

 A Pikmin 4 editing tool to assist with modding.
-Still very beta. <b>Please backup any files before you let DDT touch them)</b>.
+Still fairly beta. <b>Please backup any files before you let DDT touch them)</b>.

-Special thanks goes to Dodiou to making [DandoriDB](https://github.com/Dodiou/DandoriDB) which gave me the basis for the map projection, and thus motivation to make this.
+Special thanks goes to Dodiou for making [DandoriDB](https://github.com/Dodiou/DandoriDB) which gave me the basis for the map projection, and thus motivation to make this.

 - [🌸 Dandori Desktop](#-dandori-desktop)
    * [🛠️ Setup/Workflow](#%EF%B8%8F-setupworkflow)